#

 core.Output_VideoFrameRate = new VideoFrameRate(30);

-You can add video and audio sources to the Timeline using the API methods.
-For each source, you can specify the start and end time and the position on the timeline.
-You can add video and audio sources independently or together.
+The SDK enables you to add various media sources to your timeline using straightforward API methods.
+For each source, you can precisely control parameters such as start time, end time, and position on the timeline.
+You have the flexibility to add video and audio sources either independently or together.

-First create the video source object and set the source file path.
-You can set the start and end time of the source file in the constructor.
-Use null to add the whole file.
+First, create a video source object and set the source file path.
+You can specify start and end times in the constructor or use null parameters to include the entire file.

-If the file has multiple video streams, you can specify the stream number.
+For files with multiple video streams, you can select which stream to use by specifying the stream number.

 var videoFile = new VisioForge.Core.Types.VideoEdit.VideoSource(